patched-codes/patchwork-local-service/README.md

-# Patchflow Run Checker
+# Patchflow Local Service

-A script that checks Supabase for pending private patchflow runs and triggers the patchflow command for each matching run.
+A service that processes pending private patchflow runs from a PostgreSQL database and executes the patchflow command for each matching run.

 ## Prerequisites

 - Python 3.12+ (as specified in pyproject.toml)
+- PostgreSQL database access
 - [uv](https://github.com/astral-sh/uv) - Fast Python package installer and virtual environment manager

 ## Setup